1 / 3Madame Tussauds Hong Kong

 ๐ The Peak, Hong Kong Island

-Life-sized wax figures of international and Asian celebrities across themed zones.
-Kids enjoy interactive floor games and posing with famous stars.
+Interactive wax museum at The Peak featuring lifelike figures of international and Asian celebrities across themed zones, plus floor projection games and dance stages for younger visitors.

 It was so quiet during our visit on 15th oct , so we managed to took pictures without having to wait in line, it was so pleasant, the staff were nice too too.
 My kid loved the projection games on the floor and dancing on the stages.
 Very nice set up for the room, it was a bit confusing about the floors but we enjoyed inside there.
 Love!